vbmisra/regex-gist/regex-tutorial.md

 | non decimal digit | \D | matches any non-digit character |

 ### The OR Operator
+The OR operator is denoted by a vertical bar, |.
+It allows for matching of a single regular expression from a series of possibilites.
+It is also known as the alternation operator.

+The OR operator has a very broad scope in that it will match everything to the left or right of the vertical bar.
+For example, x(y | z) matches a string x that is followed by y or z.
+To limit the scope, grouping via parenthesis must be used to only match items within the groups.

 ### Flags
 Flags in regex are optional tokens that allow for modified searching.
 The table below shows flags and their functionality.